-Often it is the simplest visual aid that can prompt the most useful bit of learning and help children engage with some of the big questions about the Christian faith.
-The following activity does just this with a mirror and aims to explore questions about what God is like; what God thinks of us; and how people might respond to God's love.
-The following outline uses the mirror quite literally for a time of reflection!
-There are connections with a number of short Bible passages, which explore the relationship of God to his creation.
+Often it is the simplest visual aid that can prompt the most useful bit of learning and help children engage with some of the big questions about our Christian faith.
+The following activity does just this with a mirror and aims to explore questions about what God is like; what God thinks of me; and how I can respond to God's love.
+It could be used as an interactive talk as part of worship, a focus for a short epilogue with a midweek group or as a way into a time of prayer with your children's church.
+This piece connects with a number of short Bible passages, which explore the relationship of the Trinity to God's creation.